 All mechanical clocks will need to be cleaned periodically.
-Most manufactures suggest that a mechanical clock be re-oiled every 2 to 3 years and that they receive a good cleaning every 10 years or so.
-At Clock Repair Service we will remove the movement from the case and run the movement through an Ultrasonic cleaner to remove most of the old dried out and dirty oil in your clocks movement.
-In some cases we will remove the winding springs and run them through the Ultrasonic cleaner as well.
-After the clock has been cleaned we can inspect the clocks movement for an wear.
-If the clock has been well cared for and has been cleaned regularly than a good cleaning is all the clock will need.
+Most manufacturer's suggest that a mechanical clock be re-oiled every 2 to 3 years and that they receive a good cleaning every 10 years or so.
+At Clock Repair Service, we will remove the movement from the case and run the movement through an Ultrasonic cleaner to remove most of the old dried out and dirty oil in your clocks movement.
+In some cases, we will remove the winding springs and run them through the Ultrasonic cleaner as well.
+After the clock has been cleaned, we can inspect the clocks movement for any wear.
+If the clock has been well cared for and has been cleaned regularly, than a good cleaning is all the clock will need.
 We will then re-oil the movement, make any adjustments, re-install the movement, adjust and calibrate the clock.
 We will then test the clock for accuracy.

 Re-bushing a movement

 After the movement has been thoroughly cleaned in the Ultrasonic cleaner, we are able to inspect the movement for worn "bushings".
 A bushing is a small precised size hole drilled into the brass plates that make up a movement.
 The tip end of a gear will penetrate the hole.
-Thru out time the bushing will become worn and oblong shaped and the tip will "flop" around inside this hole.
+Throughout time, the bushings will become worn and oblong shaped and the tip will "flop" around inside this hole.
 Often the hole will wear so that the point will get wedged into the worn spot.
 This is what stops a clock.
-Several of our customers will tell us that the clock was "wound to tight" however what really happened is the springs that run the clock is pushing the tips into this worn spot or the tip is flopping around and the clock stops running.
+Several of our customers will tell us that the clock was "wound too tight"; however, what really happened is the springs that run the clock is pushing the tips into this worn spot or the tip is flopping around and the clock stops running.